Rolf-Hempel/PlanetarySystemStacker/README.md

 * Finally, all stacked patches are blended into a global image, using the background image in places without alignment points.
 * After stacking is completed, the stacked image can be postprocessed (sharpened) either in a final step of the stacking workflow, or in a separate postprocessing job.

-Program execution is most efficient if the image data and all intermediate results can be keept in memory.
+Program execution is most efficient if the image data and all intermediate results can be kept in memory.
 This, however, requires much RAM space.
 Therefore, the level of buffering can be selected in the configuration dialog, ranging from 0 (no buffering) to 4 (maximum buffering).

 There are three ways to install the program:
 * For Windows users there is an self-contained [installer](https://github.com/Rolf-Hempel/PlanetarySystemStacker/releases).
 It installs the complete software and creates a starter on the user's desktop.